gnicol/GitSwarm/perforce_swarm/doc-ce/workflow/importing/import_from_gitfusion.md

 Note: The `gitswarm` user needs to exist in the Git Fusion service, and have permission to access the repositories you wish to import from.

-Note: If you are using self-signed certificates with SSL connections, you may want to specify:
+Note: While we do not recommend using self-signed SSL certificates (and these should never be used in production), if you are using self-signed certificates for SSL connections in a test environment, you may want to
+specify:

 ```ruby
 gitswarm['git-fusion']['default']['git_config_params'] = 'http.sslVerify=false'